aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/critical-effort-driven-tasks/_index.md

 // Collect all the tasks from RootTask using TaskUtils TaskUtils.apply(project.getRootTask(), collector, 0);
 ```

-## Step 2: Iterate Through Collected Tasks
+### Step 2: Iterate Through Collected Tasks
 Parse through all the collected tasks using a `for` loop.
-For each task, determine if it is effort-driven and critical, printing the respective status.
+For each task, determine if it is effort‑driven and critical, then print the respective status.

 ```java
 // Parse through all the collected tasks for (Task tsk : collector.getTasks()) {